Metopes of the Parthenon: South metopes

 The southern metope XXVIII is by its style quite similar to its neighbour south XXVII.
 A Centaur rears over a Lapithe on the ground.
 On the left arm, he has a skin of animal, perhaps of panther, which he had to use to protect himself.
 In the right hand he holds a large vase.
 If the arm and the vase have disappeared, however, there remains a fragment above the Centaur's shoulder.
 Martin Robertson suggests that the man the Centaur is about to kill could be Daedalus.
 The metope south XXIX is one of the five preserved that does not represent the fight, but the cause of the fight: a bald Centaur takes a Lapith woman.
 He encloses her with his left arm.
 The drawing attributed to Carrey shows that he held his right wrist with his right hand.
 The quality of the sculpture is very heterogeneous.
 The face of the Centaur is frozen and inexpressive; Lapith's position is improbable.
 In contrast, the drapery of the chiton is of very high quality, the level of that of the Iris of the western pediment; it is the same for the border of the Centaur's mantle, the level of what is on the frieze.

 On the metope south XXX, Lapith on the right is kneeling.
 The Centaur plunges the hooves of the front legs into the thighs.
 The movement is still visible to the right limbs; the left limbs were broken.
 The metope south XXXI is also carved in a style a little old (severe) for this second half of the fifth century BC.
 The Centaur, on the left, seized the Lapith by the throat.
 Between his front legs, he holds the right leg of his opponent who enters his knee in the chest.
 The Lapithe tries to pull the shaggy hair of the Centaur.
 The positions are frozen; the anatomy is little rendered.
 The face of the Centaur is more grotesque than expressive.
 The very quality of the work left something to be desired: the right arm of the Centaur broke in antiquity and was replaced by a new one attached by ankles.

 On the metope south XXXII, the Lapith on the right advances in a determined manner towards the Centaur on the left.
 He is pitched as if to protect himself.
 On the drawing attributed to Carrey, the right arm of Centaurus and left Lapithe were still present.
 The head of Lapithe also existed in 1674.
 A detail on the front made it possible to hypothesize that the Lapithe could have worn a Corinthian helmet.
 The position of Lapith's body and arms is reminiscent of those of Harmodios in the Tyrannonos group.
-In addition, this metope is the last in the southeast corner (near the most sacred facade).
+In addition, this metope is the last in the southeast corner (near the most sacred façade).
 Therefore, this man is sometimes identified as Theseus, founder of Athenian democracy.